Yamla Pagla Deewana: Phir Se: Marketing and promotion

 The first look of the film was revealed by Taran Adarsh as well as Deol's Twitter handles on 13 June 2018 citing the release date to be 15 August 2018.
 The second poster of the film was released on 30 July 2018 by Sunny Deol on his Instagram handle which showed the release date of the film as 31 August 2018.

 The first teaser of the film was released on 14 June 2018.
 The teaser showcased three Deols, leading lady Kriti Kharbanda and Salman Khan as narrator and a cameo appearance.
 A trailer was released on 10 August 2018.

 Reception

 The film received generally poor reviews.
 All the reviews were particularly critical of the film's weak plot and slapstick comedy.
-Ronak Kotecha of The Times of India gave it 2.5/5 stars calling it a "loud comedy that loses much of its steam in the second half and culminates into a predictable climax."
+Ronak Kotecha of The Times of India gave it 2.5/5 stars calling it a "loud comedy that loses much of its steam in the second half and culminates into a predictable climax".

-Soundtrack
+Music and soundtrack

-The soundtrack of the film has been composed by Sanjeev-Darshan, Sachet–Parampara, Vishal Mishra and D Soldierz while the lyrics have been written by Pulkit Rishi, Kunwar Juneja and D Soldierz.
+The music for the film’s songs was composed by Sanjeev-Darshan, Sachet–Parampara, Vishal Mishra and D Soldierz.
+The lyrics of the songs were penned by Pulkit Rishi, Kunwar Juneja and D Soldierz.
+The background score of the movie was done by Raju Singh.

 The song "Rafta Rafta" which is rapped by Rekha and sung by Sonakshi Sinha.